Yorkshires terriers are a hearty breed.

 The most common sign is that your yorkie will yelp, especially when the kneecap slips out of place.
 Your puppy may still be able to play even if the kneecap is out of place.
 But after the kneecap slips, you are likely to notice the following reactions in your dog:

 - The dog may avoid bending the hind legs

-Diagnosis and Treatment
+Diagnosis And Treatment

-For that reason, you are advised to help your Yorkies to build stronger muscles, especially around the knees.
-This will help to prevent such an occurrence from happening again.
+For that reason, you want to help your yorkie build stronger muscles, especially around the knees.
+This helps prevent such an occurrence from happening again.
 Walking uphill is one of the best exercises that you can do to achieve this.

-Common Signs of Portosystemic Shunt
+Common Signs Of A Portosystemic Shunt

 - Loss of appetite